About AlamoPROMISE

 AlamoPROMISE covers the cost of tuition and required fees at any of the five colleges of the Alamo Colleges District for up to three years (six consecutive semesters Fall and Spring semesters) or the completion of an associate degree or academic certificate, whichever comes first.

 AlamoPROMISE will only cover courses that are part of a student’s Course Program of Study (CPOS).
-CPOS is federal requirement stating that only courses that count toward a degree or certificate can be considered when calculating student’s federal financial aid eligibility.
-Due to this requirement, if a student takes courses that are not on their official degree plan, it could result in receiving less federal financial aid and having to pay for courses out-of-pocket.
+CPOS is a federal requirement stating that only courses that count toward a degree or certificate can be considered when calculating a student’s federal financial aid eligibility.
+Due to this requirement, if a student takes courses not on their official degree plan, it could result in receiving less federal financial aid and having to pay for courses out-of-pocket.
 Visit here for more CPOS information.

 AlamoPROMISE is a last-dollar funding program that considers first federal and state financial aid awards that a student is eligible for, such as a federal Pell Grant.
 The amount of “last-dollar” AlamoPROMISE funding each student receives will vary based on individual financial aid awards for which the student is eligible.

-- AlamoPROMISE Scholars must meet key criteria that support a successful journey toward college completion.
+• AlamoPROMISE Scholars must meet key criteria that support a successful journey toward college completion.
 AlamoPROMISE Scholars are highly encouraged to complete at least 18 credit hours during the Fall and Spring semesters (9 hours per semester).

-- AlamoPROMISE Scholars must maintain continuous enrollment for up to six consecutive Fall and Spring semesters (does not include Summer).
+• AlamoPROMISE Scholars must maintain continuous enrollment for up to six consecutive Fall and Spring semesters (does not include Summer).
 AlamoPROMISE students may take classes during the Summer; however, other sources of funding such as Summer Momentum Program, Scholarships or other aid will need to be used as AlamoPROMISE last-dollar funding does not apply for summer terms.
 For more information related to scholarships view the Student Scholarships page.

-- AlamoPROMISE Scholars must remain in Satisfactory Academic Progress(SAP).
+• AlamoPROMISE Scholars must remain in Satisfactory Academic Progress(SAP).

-- Note: The Alamo Colleges District checks SAP every year after Spring grades are posted.
+• Note: The Alamo Colleges District checks SAP every year after Spring grades are posted.
 This includes maintaining a 2.0 cumulative grade point average.

-- AlamoPROMISE Scholars must maintain Financial Aid eligibility.
+• AlamoPROMISE Scholars must maintain Financial Aid eligibility.

-- AlamoPROMISE Scholars must pursue Courses in their Program of Study (CPOS) in order to follow federal requirements.
+• AlamoPROMISE Scholars must pursue Courses in their Program of Study (CPOS) in order to follow federal requirements.
 Scholars should always reference their official degree plan and course catalog to determine what courses count toward their degree.
 For specific questions about what counts toward their degree, Scholars may contact their academic advisor.

-- Complete any other program requirements communicated by the AlamoPROMISE Program Office via the official student ACES email account.
+• Complete any other program requirements communicated by the AlamoPROMISE Program Office via the official student ACES email account.

 AlamoPROMISE Scholars not meeting the requirements needed to maintain AlamoPROMISE Scholar status may be subject to having their AlamoPROMISE revoked.
 Any notices regarding a change in AlamoPROMISE Scholar status will be communicated by the AlamoPROMISE Program Office to the official student ACES email account.